oVirt/ovirt-site/source/feature/networklinking.html.md

 ##### Virtual Machines -> Network Interfaces sub tab

-*   **Columns**
+*   **New Columns**

-    * Plugged- should be added after Name.
+    * Plugged- will be added after Name.

-    * Connected- should be added after Network Name.
+    * Connected- will be added after Network Name.

+*   **Updated Columns**

     * Status (icon)- green if plugged and connected, red- otherwise.
-The tooltip should display the plugged and connected status.
+The tooltip will display the plugged and connected status.

 *   **Actions**

     * Activate/Deactivate-

-        * Remove these actions from the subtab (The user will be able to control the Vnic's state through the add/edit Vnic dialogs)
+        * These actions will be removed from the subtab (The user will be able to control the Vnic's state through the add/edit Vnic dialogs)

     * Add

-        * There would be an "on/off" switch next to the network combo.
-The switch will present if the network is connected or not.
+        * Adding radio button with two options "connected/"disconnected" under the "network" combo.

-        * "Activate" checkbox will be changed to a switch with two options "Plug/Unplug".
+        * "Activate" checkbox will be changed to a radio button with two options "Plugged"/"Unplugged".

     * Edit